ardatan/graphql-mesh/website/docs/recipes/multiple-apis.md

 sidebar_label: Combine and extend sources
 ---

-GraphQL Mesh is able to merge different data sources into a single unified GraphQL Schema, and GraphQL Mesh is not an alternative to Schema Stitching, Apollo Federation, Bare or another merging strategy.
-GraphQL Mesh can use any of those merging strategies to combine the input sources.
-By default, GraphQL Mesh applies Schema Stitching.
+GraphQL Mesh is able to merge different data sources into a single unified GraphQL Schema, and GraphQL Mesh is not an alternative to Schema Stitching, Apollo Federation, Bare Schema Merging or another merging strategy.
+GraphQL Mesh can consume and merge your data sources in different approaches.

+In addition to `@apollo/gateway`, GraphQL Mesh supports subscriptions out-of-box.

 [Learn more the key differences between Schema Stitching and Apollo Federation](https://product.voxmedia.com/2020/11/2/21494865/to-federate-or-stitch-a-graphql-gateway-revisited)